Akilan-007/RandomForestClassifier/README.md

-Open terminal.
+1.Open terminal.

-Clone the respository using command 'https://github.com/Akilan-007/RandomForestClassifier.git'.
+2.Clone the respository using command 'https://github.com/Akilan-007/RandomForestClassifier.git'.

-get into the directory using command 'cd RandomForestClassifier'.
+3.get into the directory using command 'cd RandomForestClassifier'.

-Run the python file using command 'python RFC.py'.
+4.Run the python file using command 'python RFC.py'.